mdtrooper/solosolitaire/README.md

-This proyect have been moved out the hands of Micro$oft
+This project have been moved out the hands of Micro$oft
 =======================================================

 [Upgrade from Windows : Free Software Fundation](https://www.fsf.org/windows)